CprimeLearningLabs/bitbucket-selfhosted/labs/section-2/lab-2.6-miscellaneous.md

 #### Push logs

-Go back to the "Bitbucket Lab" repository.
+Go back to the "Coffee Bar" repository.

 Click on the `Repository settings` menu item in the left menu panel.

-Click on `Push logs` in the Repository settings menu.
+Click on `Push log` in the Repository settings menu.

 Notice that for the "main" branch there are a couple of actions that were done as part of an earlier lab.
-Change the branch to "feature-lab-2.3", and notice that more actions are shown.
+Change the branch to "feature/lab-2.3", and notice that more actions are shown.

 #### Repository audit logs

-Click on `Audit logs` in the Repository settings menu.
+Click on `Audit log` in the Repository settings menu.

 Scroll through the audit log to see the access history of the repository.
+You should see entries for your student user and for Jordan.

 #### Project audit logs